 It is the sovereignty.

 You are not a case study.
 You are the primary source.
-Your knowledge is the foundation — and DePsy is built to compensate you for it.
+Your knowledge is the foundation — and DePsy is the cooperative that finally treats it as the asset it has always been, with you as a co-owner of the commons it builds.

 The underground infrastructure of actual peer support has always outperformed the institutional version.
 DePsy is the technology layer that finally matches the scale of what you already know.